 Each pulse to the STEP input corresponds to one microstep of the stepper motor in the direction selected by the DIR pin.
-These inputs are both pulled low by default through internal $100k\Omega$ pull-down resistors.
+These inputs are both pulled low by default through internal 200 k Ω pull-down resistors.
 If you just want rotation in a single direction, you can leave DIR disconnected.

-The chip has three different inputs for controlling its power states: RESET, SLEEP, and ENBL.
-For details about these power states, see the datasheet.
-Please note that the driver pulls the SLEEP pin low through an internal $1M\Omega$ pull-down resistor, and it pulls the RESET and ENBL pins low through internal $100k\Omega$ pull-down resistors.
-These default RESET and SLEEP states are ones that prevent the driver from operating; both of these pins must be high to enable the driver (they can be connected directly to a logic "high" voltage between 2.2 and 5.25 V, or they can be dynamically controlled via connections to digital outputs of an MCU).
+The chip has two different inputs for controlling its power states: $\overline{\textbf{SLEEP}}$ and $\overline{\textbf{ENBL}}$.
+For details about these power states mode, see the datasheet.
+Please note that the driver pulls the $\overline{\textbf{SLEEP}}$ pin low through an internal 500 k Ω pull-down resistor, and it pulls the $\overline{\textbf{ENBL}}$ pin low through an internal 200 k Ω pull-down resistor.
+The default $\overline{\textbf{SLEEP}}$ state prevents the driver from operating; this pin must be high to enable the driver (it can be connected directly to a logic "high" voltage between

+2.5 and 5.5 V, or it can be dynamically controlled by connecting it to a digital output of an MCU).
 The default state of the ENBL pin is to enable the driver, so this pin can be left disconnected.

-Schematic of nSLEEP and nFAULT pins on DRV8824/DRV8825/DRV8834 carriers.
+DRV8824/DRV8825/DRV8834 carriers.

-The DRV8824 also features a FAULT output that drives low whenever the H-bridge FETs are disabled as the result of over-current protection or thermal shutdown.
-The carrier board connects this pin to the SLEEP pin through a 10k resistor that acts as a FAULT pull-up whenever SLEEP is externally held high, so no external pull-up is necessary on the FAULT pin.
+The DRV8834 also features a FAULT output that drives low whenever the H-bridge FETs are disabled as the result of over-current protection or thermal shutdown, or while the undervoltage lockout is disabling the chip.
+The carrier board connects this pin to the SLEEP pin through a 10k resistor that acts as a FAULT pull-up whenever SLEEP is externally held high, so no external pullup is necessary on the FAULT pin.
 Note that the carrier includes a 1.5k protection resistor in series with the FAULT pin that makes it is safe to connect this pin directly to a logic voltage supply, as might happen if you use this board in a system designed for the pin-compatible A4988 carrier.
-In such a system, the 10k resistor between SLEEP and FAULT would then act as a pull-up for SLEEP, making the DRV8824 carrier more of a direct replacement for the A4988 in such systems (the A4988 has an internal pull-up on its SLEEP pin).
-This 10k resistor is not present on the initial (md20a) version of the DRV8825 carrier.
+In such a system, the 10k resistor between SLEEP and FAULT would then act as a pull-up for SLEEP, making the DRV8834 carrier more of a direct replacement for the A4988 in such systems (the A4988 has an internal pull-up on its SLEEP pin).
 To keep faults from pulling down the SLEEP pin, any external pull-up resistor you add to the SLEEP pin input should not exceed 4.7k.